ZhenleiWang-star/wang.github.io/_pages/publications.md

 ## International Conference and Workshop Papers
 - **Unbiased Recommender Learning from Missing-Not-At-Random Implicit Feedback**
 __Yuta Saito__, Suguru Yaginuma, Yuta Nishino, Hayato Sakata, and Kazuhide Nakata.
-In Proceedings of the ACM International Conference on Web Search and Data Mining (WSDM20), Houston, Texas, USA, Feb 3-7, 2020 (to appear).
+In Proceedings of the ACM International Conference on Web Search and Data Mining (WSDM20), Houston, Texas, USA, Feb.
+3-7, 2020 (to appear).
 [pdf] [poster]

 - **Dual Learning Algorithm for Delayed Feedback in Display Advertising**